HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 ## Predictive prefetching

-Combining `prefetch` with Machine Learning can help with performance improvement of the subsequent page(s).
+Combining `prefetch` with machine learning can help improve the performance of subsequent page(s).
 One solution is [Guess.js](https://github.com/guess-js/guess) which made the initial breakthrough in predictive-prefetching, with over a dozen websites already using it in production.

-[Predictive prefetching](https://web.dev/predictive-prefetching/) is a technique that uses methods from data analytics and machine learning to provide a data-driven approach.
+[Predictive prefetching](https://web.dev/predictive-prefetching/) is a technique that uses methods from data analytics and machine learning to provide a data-driven approach to prefetching.
 Guess.js is a library that has predictive prefetching support for popular frameworks (Angular, Nuxt.js, Gatsby, and Next.js) and you can take advantage of it today.
 It ranks the possible navigations from a page and prefetches only the JavaScript that is likely to be needed next.

 Depending on the training set, the prefetching of Guess.js comes with over 90% accuracy.

-Overall, predictive prefetching is still uncharted territory but combined with prefetching on mouse over and even a Service Worker strategy, it has great potential to provide instant experiences for all users of the website, while saving their data.
+Overall, predictive prefetching is still uncharted territory, but combined with prefetching on mouse over and Service Worker prefetching, it has great potential to provide instant experiences for all users of the website, while saving their data.

 ## HTTP/2 Push

-HTTP/2 has a feature called server push that can potentially improve page performance when your product experiences long [RTTs](https://developer.mozilla.org/en-US/docs/Glossary/Round_Trip_Time_(RTT)) or server processing.
+HTTP/2 has a feature called "server push" that can potentially improve page performance when your product experiences long Round Trip Times([RTTs](https://developer.mozilla.org/en-US/docs/Glossary/Round_Trip_Time_(RTT))) or server processing.
 In brief, rather than waiting for the client to send a request, the server preemptively pushes a resource that it predicts the client will request soon afterwards.

 {{ figure_markup(
   caption="Percentage of HTTP/2 Push pages using preload/nopush",